 1. Get Your Setup Ready

-Google Sheets to organize the data.
+Google Sheets (free) to organize the data.

-Screaming Frog to crawl our videos.
+Screaming Frog (free up to 500 URLs) to crawl your videos.

 2. Load up all your YouTube videos

 You’re going to just keep loading more videos until you can’t load anymore.

 Right-click on any video link, then click Scrape Similar.

 Double-check that it has scraped all the videos, then Export to Google Docs.